CodyReichert/awesome-cl/README.md

 System administration
 ---------------------

+* [Consfigurator](https://github.com/spwhitton/consfigurator) - Lisp declarative configuration management system.
+You can use it to configure hosts as root, deploy services as unprivileged users, build and deploy containers, and produce disc images.
+[GPL3][2].
 * [Adams](https://github.com/cl-adams/adams) - UNIX system administration in Common Lisp.
 Not unlike Ansible, Chef or Puppet.
 [ISC][22].

 Other scripting utilities